liuliuOD/ChatGPT-Token-Usage-Pre-Calculator/README.md

 To use this tool, you will need to install the following dependencies:

 - Python 3
+- Docker (only if you run by [docker image version](https://hub.docker.com/r/dockliu/chatgpt-token-calculator))

 ## Support models and encoding methods: